 How to Prep Your Home for Allergy Season

 Want to know how to prep your home for allergy season?
 While I’m always very excited about the arrival of spring along with the beautiful sunshiny weather, there is one thing I’ve never looked forward to every year… the dreaded allergy season.
 Ugh, it can be the worst!
-The amount of pollen that’s flying rampant in the air causes irritating side effects that can be downright awful at times.
+The amount of pollen flying rampant in the air causes irritating side effects that can sometimes be awful.

 How to Prep Your Home for Allergy Season